freshfrogs/freshfrogs.github.io/wiki/index.md

 - What is Meta-Morphing?

     - (N)ew (F)rog (T)okens can be combined to create even more Frogs!
 More details coming soon!

-### How do I Morph?

----

-Preview Frog Morph Combinations!

-1. **Connect** an Ethereum Wallet that holds Fresh Frog Tokens!

-2. Go to the <button id="morph_ref" class="buttonbar_morph"><b>🍄Morph</b></button> tab and **Select** two Frogs to Morph!

-    - First select the **Base Frog!** This Frog will keep all attributes, except for colored traits!

-    - Then select the **Sub Frog!** This frog will have all attributes inherited, without overwriting existing!

-    - This means there are two possible morph combinations for every two Frogs!

-        - **Example** FROG A + FROG B will have a different outcome than FROG B + FROG A

-3. **Generate Morph!**

-    - A NEW Frog will be generated with combined attributes!

-    - This is currently just a preview until the full utility is released!

 ### What is Staking?